idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/gaussian_process_surrogate.md

 # Gaussian Process Surrogate

+This example walks through the creation of a few gaussian process surrogates on a simple example system with an analytical solution for comparison.
+The first surrogate considers a single input parameter to be varied, which lends itself to a simple visual interpretation of the surrogate behavior.
+The next surrogate extends this idea to two input parameters being modeled.
+Lastly the full system is modeled with all input parameters, and compared to the analytical solution using sampling.
+It's recommended users be familiar with the basic surrogate framework, such as [examples/surrogate_creation.md], [examples/surrogate_training.md], and [examples/surrogate_evaluate.md].

 ## Problem Statement

  The full order model we wish to emulate with this surrogate is a one-dimensional heat conduction model with four input parameters $\lbrace k, q, L, T_{\infty} \rbrace$.